OpenMined/carioca/README.md

 `generator` - A CLI to generate a full app when the user is starting from scratch (think of this as the equivalent to `npx create-react-app my-app`).
 This is deployed to NPM as `@carioca/generator`.
 `scripts` - A CLI to run the various `build`, `dev`, `test`, and `start` functions that all implementers will need to call.
 If you're familiar with `react-scripts`, this is carica's equivalent project.
 This is deployed to NPM as `@carioca/scripts`.
 `server` - A sample server and some helper functions to make building the server portion of SSR a little easier.
 This is deployed to NPM as `@carioca/server`.
-`test-app` - A test application that we use to test everything.
-It has local dependencies to `scripts` and `server` to make local development easier.
-This is not deployed to NPM.
 `utils` - A project to help organize all shared code between the other modules.
 This is not deployed to NPM.

 ### Setting up the development environment